pinheiroGroup/Kinbiont.jl/README.md

 ### Simulating Data with ODEs

-To simulate data using Ordinary Differential Equations (ODEs), begin by specifying the ODE model.
+To simulate data using Ordinary Differential Equations (ODEs):

-The simulation function (`ODE_sim`) is then called, incorporating the specified model, initial conditions, time range, delta_t, integrator, and ODE parameters.
-The resulting simulation is visualized through a scatterplot

 ```julia
 # Simulating data with an ODE